 How Do I Get Started?

-To get started, head over to the certification home page and create a profile.
+To get started, head over to the course home page and create a profile.

-You will be directed to the heart of the certification platform where you can meet other professionals, ask questions, and post thoughts.
+You will be directed to the heart of the course platform where you can meet other professionals, ask questions, and post thoughts.